Arunangshu-Das/bodyposture/readme.md

-# Real-Time Face Language Detection
+# Real-Time Emotion Language Detection

 This code demonstrates the real-time detection of body language using the Mediapipe library.
 It utilizes the `Holistic` solution from Mediapipe to detect and track various landmarks on the face, hands, and body.